 Mallorca is historically and culturally bilingual, like many regions in Europe.
 Spanish and Catalan are both official languages of the Balearic Islands.
 The majority of people are at least bilingual in Spanish and Catalan.
 During orientation, you'll be introduced to Mallorca’s cultural differences and bilingualism.

 The CIEE Summer Internship program is designed for business and tourism students who are interested in enhancing their academic and language skills in a professional context, while being immersed in a Spanish professional working environment.
-During the first three weeks, study abroad students take an intensive Spanish language course related to business and tourism with an introduction to tourism in Mallorca.
+During the first four weeks, study abroad students take an intensive Spanish language course related to business and tourism with an introduction to tourism in Mallorca.
 This course includes a substantial interactive and practical component.
 Experiential learning is also promoted with field study activities outside the classroom.
-This is followed by a five-week internship in a hotel, company, or non-profit organization.
-During the five weeks, students complete 130 hours of work and meet three hours each week for a seminar with a university professor to discuss the development and impact of tourism on the economy, culture, and environment.
+This is followed by a four-week internship in a hotel, or company.
+During the four weeks, students complete 130 hours of work and meet three hours each week for a seminar with a university professor to discuss the development and impact of tourism on the economy, culture, and environment.
 In addition, students analyze and discuss interactions with co-workers, recognize cultural differences, observe how their intended professions may be practiced in different cultural contexts, and research and present their final paper to a committee of evaluators.

 Both the language class and the internship seminar are held at Sa Riera, a University building located right in the center of Palma.
 Class sizes are small and professors are accustomed to teaching U.S. students.
-During the first three weeks, the class Spanish for Students of Business and Tourism: an Introduction to Tourism in Mallorca meets every morning or afternoon, Monday through Friday, for three hours.
+During the first four weeks, the class Spanish for Students of Business and Tourism: an Introduction to Tourism in Mallorca meets every morning or afternoon, Monday through Friday, for three hours.
 There are field visits and guest speakers who introduce students to different aspects of tourism and business in Mallorca.
 During the remainder of the program, the internship seminar meets for three hours once a week for a total of five meetings.
 Students also have two individual meetings with the academic coordinator to discuss their final project.
 Students are assigned readings and field observation exercises; the class methodology includes active participation and group discussion.
 Students are expected to be prepared for class.
-Both classes are taught entirely in Spanish, although some of the readings of the seminar are in English.
+Both classes are taught entirely in Spanish, although some of the readings of the seminar might be in English.

 While extracurricular activities and personal travel contribute to the student’s overall study abroad experience, attendance in class is paramount.
 Any extended travel should take place prior to the start of the program or upon completion of the study abroad program.